yuraxdrumz/golang-starter-kit/README.md

   4. run `./scripts/hooks.sh` to add `pre-commit` hook with linter and import checker
   5. run `go mod init` to initialize your module

-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Ports and Adapters divides your code to 3 layers:
+Ports and Adapters divides your code to 3 parts:
   - Business-logic - These are your business rules + types, implemented without any dependency on 3rd party modules (self-contained)
   - Ports - Interfaces to speak with your business rules
   - Adapters - Implementations of the ports, There are two kinds of adapters:
-    - In - your external API to the world.
+    - In(Driver) - your external API to the world.
 For example - `internal/pkg/adapters/in/http.go`
-    - Out - what your business logic uses.
+    - Out(Driven) - what your business logic uses.
 For example - `internal/pkg/adapters/out/reverser/in-memory.go`

 Usually, you divide `ports` and `adapters` to separate directories, but the best practice in golang is to keep structs near implementations.
 That is why, I decided to add `ports.go` near each adapter.